In this article

 How do I find the ESTV Kursliste value for December 31?

 Use ICTax at ictax.admin.ch.
 Enter your Bitcoin addresses and ICTax calculates the CHF value using the official ESTV Kursliste rate as of December 31.
-This is the rate Swiss cantonal tax authorities require.
+That is the rate Swiss cantonal tax authorities require.
 The ESTV Kursliste is published at estv.admin.ch.

 Is cold storage Bitcoin subject to Swiss wealth tax?

 Yes.
 Location does not exempt the holding from wealth tax.
 Bitcoin on a hardware wallet is a Vermögenswert under Swiss tax law, taxable at the December 31 ESTV Kursliste CHF value.
-Capital gains from selling remain tax-free for private investors.
+Capital gains from selling stay tax-free for private investors.

 What happens if my hardware wallet breaks?

 If you have a correct written 24-word BIP-39 seed backup and have completed at least one recovery drill, a broken device is a replacement expense, not a loss.
-Buy a new hardware wallet, restore from the seed phrase, verify the same addresses appear, and resume DCA auto-withdrawals.
-The annual recovery drill ensures this works before the device fails.
+Buy a new hardware wallet, restore from the seed phrase, verify the same addresses appear, resume DCA auto-withdrawals.
+The annual recovery drill confirms this works before the device fails.

 Should I use a BIP-39 passphrase on my cold storage address?